DibyojyotiS/Audio-Event-Detection/README.md

 Task-1 is the implimentation of the model from [1].
 Here the goal is to classify given audio file which contains a single event-class - for example "dog_bark".
 There are a total of 10 classes we are interested in.

 Task-2 is more interesting in the sense that here we detect the sequence of these event-classes.
 The network which was used is shown in the following figure.
 We train the network using CTC[2] loss.
+Spectogram Image Features (SIF) augmented with energy in each frame as described in [1] is used as features.
+And mean normalized edit-distance is used as a metric.

 ![](images/model_task2.png)